 Today starting the journey with Spot by Netapp’s Cloud Analyzer provides visualization in a common language that all stakeholders inside any organization can understand and leverage to drive greater efficiency (whether DevOps or operations-finance oriented teams) so you can confidently expand into the public cloud for maximum scalability and ROI.

-Stay tuned for our next and final post on FinOps optimization opportunities via reserved, long-term cloud capacity.
+Check out our next and final post on FinOps optimization opportunities via reserved, long-term cloud capacity.